cleanerzkp/spot-instance-comparison/README.md

 # Spot Instance Price Comparison Project

 ## Overview
-This project aims to collect and compare spot instance pricing data from major cloud providers (AWS, Azure, Google Cloud, and Alibaba) and store it in a PostgreSQL database for analysis.
-It focuses on standardizing the data format and automating updates for current and historical pricing information, enabling objective comparisons.
+This project automates the collection and comparison of spot instance pricing data from major cloud providers (AWS, Azure, Google Cloud, and Alibaba).
+It stores and analyzes this data in a PostgreSQL database, focusing on standardizing the data format and keeping it current with automated updates.

 ## Table of Contents
 1. [Setup and Installation](#setup-and-installation)